SethKitchen/2018RLComparison/README.md

 # Games

-Tested with Alien, Montezuma's Revenge, Ms. Pacman, and Seaquest
+Tested with Alien, Montezuma's Revenge, and Ms. Pacman

 # MACHINE